What's involved in the evaluation for ADHD? continued...

 ADHD is often diagnosed in adults.
 It actually starts, though, in childhood.
 Having "proof" of ADHD behavior as a child can help the doctor reach an accurate diagnosis and treat the symptoms effectively.
 As many as two-thirds of children with ADHD will still have symptoms in adulthood.

 Are there specific ADHD tests the doctor might use?

 We've become accustomed to blood tests or other expensive laboratory tests to help doctors make a conclusive diagnosis.
 So parents often ask for blood work or a brain scan to diagnose ADHD.

 The FDA has approved the use of the Neuropsychiatric EEG-Based Assessment Aid (NEBA) System, a noninvasive scan that measures theta and beta brain waves.
 The theta/beta ratio has been shown to be higher in children and adolescents with ADHD than in children without it.
-The scan, approved for use in those aged 6 to 17 years, is meant to be used as a part of a complete medical and psychological exam.
+The scan, approved for use in those ages 6 to 17, is meant to be used as a part of a complete medical and psychological exam.

 Some lab tests may help diagnose other medical conditions that mimic ADHD.
 But they do not diagnose ADHD.